 Pumpkin for diabetes

 Pumpkin for diabetes not only lowers raised blood glucose quickly and effectively but insulin use is also significantly reduced.
 Two active ingredients have been isolated; one is vitamin B3 and the other trigonelline.
-Their chemical structure is similar.
-There may well be more that at this point are still unknown.
+Their chemical structures are similar.
+There may well be more nutrients that at this point are still unknown.

 The high fibre content is certainly part of the equation; that slows gastric emptying and the absorption of the starch in the small-intestine where sugars are formed by enzyme action.